xdpirate/GameSearchHelper/CustomSearchEngines.md

 | Name | [GSH not detected!](https://gsh?uuid=GSHGithubREPLACEME&name=&url=&icon=) |

-The "GSH not installed" text will be replaced by the script itself when it is running on this page.
+The "GSH not detected!" text will be replaced by the script itself when it is running on this page.
 --->

 | Search engine | Installation link |